alex501212/LangChat/README.md

 # LangChat
 A matching based video chat application for language learners

-To run the backend server, from the project route folder run - npm run dev To run the frontend from the "frontend" folder run - npm start
+First install node modules by running "npm i" for both the root and frontend folder Next run the backend server, from the project route folder using "npm run dev" Then run the frontend from the "frontend" folder using "npm start"